laurenbrabbin/crypto-prices/README.md

 1. **Displays the price of BTC, ETH, XRP, LTC, BCH, and ETC coins in USD, GBP, EUR, JPY, and ZAR.**
    Represented as a table with crypto coins along the top currencies along the side.
+2. **Price refreshes every 10 seconds**
+   Price will update every 10 seconds without refreshing the page.

-2. **Displays a small line chart for each coin/currency pair displaying the price history for the past 24 hours.**
+3. **Displays a small line chart for each coin/currency pair displaying the price history for the past 24 hours.**
    Used Chart.js to create the line charts.